Copper in renewable energy: Copper in grounding systems

 Copper is vital to the electrical grounding system for wind turbine farms.
 Grounding systems can either be all-copper (solid or stranded copper wires and copper bus bars) often with an American gauge rating of 4/0 but perhaps as large as 250 thousands of circular mils or copper-clad steel, a lower cost alternative.

 Turbine masts attract lightning strikes, so they require lightning protection systems.
 When lightning strikes a turbine blade, current passes along the blade, through the blade hub in the nacelle (gearbox/ generator enclosure) and down the mast to a grounding system.
 The blade incorporates a large cross-section copper conductor that runs along its length and allows current to pass along the blade without deleterious heating effects.
 The nacelle is protected by a lightning conductor, often copper.
 The grounding system, at the base of the mast, consists of a thick copper ring conductor bonded to the base or located within a meter of the base.
 The ring is attached to two diametrically opposed points on the mast base.
 Copper leads extend outward from the ring and connect to copper grounding electrodes.
 The grounding rings at turbines on wind farms are inter-connected, providing a networked system with an extremely small aggregate resistance.

 Solid copper wire has been traditionally deployed for grounding and lightning equipment due to its excellent electrical conductivity.
-However, manufacturers are moving towards less expensive bi-metal copper clad or aluminum grounding wires and cables.
+However, manufacturers are moving towards less expensive bi-metal copper clad or aluminium grounding wires and cables.
 Copper-plating wire is being explored.
 Current disadvantages of copper plated wire include lower conductivity, size, weight, flexibility and current carrying capability.